Thailand carries out first execution since 2009 - Journal du Cameroun

 The death penalty is still in practice in several countries in Asia, including Singapore, Indonesia and China, which remains the world’s top executioner.

-The International Federation of Human Rights also condemned the move, calling it a “betrayal”.
+The International Federation of Human Rights also condemned the move in Thailand, calling it a “betrayal”.

-It said that Thailand would have achieved the status of “de facto abolitionist” had it not carried out any executions before August 24 2019, 10 years after the last death penalties were carried out.
+It said the country would have achieved the status of “de facto abolitionist” had it not carried out any executions before August 24, 2019, 10 years after the last death sentences were carried out.

+Thailand’s justice system has been criticised for favouring the wealthy and connected and for falling short in several high-profile cases that have made headlines in recent years.

+In 2015 two Myanmar migrant workers were sentenced to death for the 2014 murder of two British backpackers, one of whom was raped, on the diving island of Koh Tao after an investigation and trial that was widely considered flawed.